Submit a session proposal or short course

 - The name and short CV of the instructor

-- A 1-page course description summarizing the course objectives, learning outcomes and content.
+- A 1 or 2-page course description summarizing the course objectives, learning outcomes, course content and prerequisites.

 - Proposed duration.
 The short courses will take place on Monday Aug 29 and/or Saturday Sept 3.
 We recomment a full day short course, but half-day or two days are also acceptable.
 Please note that field trips will also be organized on Sat, Sept 3.